THE TRACKLESS WILD

 So hail La Plata! though by birth an exile from your shore

-For freedom unadorned hold, last my roving mind
+For freedom unadorned holds fast my roving mind

-And help me scarce lament the land and home I left behind.
+And makes me scarce lament the land and home I left behind.